jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 For companies deeply invested in Microsoft technologies, especially Azure, sticking with the native ecosystem offers a level of coherence you just can't get elsewhere.
 When your tools all speak the same language, you cut down on a lot of complexity.

 [**Azure DevOps**](https://azure.microsoft.com/en-us/products/devops) is the obvious pick here.
 It's way more than just a CI/CD tool; it's a complete platform that bundles in source control, project management, and artifact repositories.
-The integrations with Azure services—from Azure Kubernetes Service to Azure Key Vault—are seamless and simplify what would otherwise be complex enterprise workflows.
+The integrations with Azure services - from Azure Kubernetes Service to Azure Key Vault - are seamless and simplify what would otherwise be complex enterprise workflows.
 If your organization is already all-in on the Microsoft stack, choosing Azure DevOps is the path of least resistance.

 > The real power of Azure DevOps is its end-to-end integration.
 For teams managing large projects on Azure, this cohesion simplifies everything from security and governance to just getting new developers up to speed.
 It's simply the most logical and efficient choice.